 Dierk

-Seeburg is Web Content Administrator with Choice
+Seeburg is Web Content Administrator with

 Hotels International in Phoenix, Arizona.
+Choice

-His responsibilities at Choice include analysis and
+at Choice include analysis and scoping of mono- and

-scoping of mono- and multilingual internal and external
+multilingual internal and external web content, process

-web content, process and standards oversight, and
+and standards oversight, and translation and quality

-translation and quality assurance of English and German
+assurance of English and German web content.
+He is

-web content.
-He is a professional editor, translator,
+a professional editor, translator, and interpreter

-served as adjunct faculty teaching undergraduate students.
+adjunct faculty teaching undergraduate students.
+He

-for 15 years.
+15 years.
 Open Source Update recently interviewed

 Dierk about multilingual web content management and